caina89/calciumIPACL/README.md

 ## Generate plots and tables from MapMyCells annotations using 3_mapmycells_*.ipynb

-Generte UMAPs, barplots and tables using annotations from MapMyCells.
-For each individual sample and combined samples.
+For each individual sample and combined samples, generte UMAPs, barplots and tables using annotations from MapMyCells.

 ## Differentially expressed genes (DEGs) analyses using 4_DEG_*.ipynb

 For each data listed below, generate pseudobulks using decoupleR, run DEG analysis using DESeq2.
 1. 1 treatment vs. controls (using the combined data in category 2)
 2. 1 treatment vs. 1 treatment (using the combined data in category 4)